donovancham/sitcoin/docgen/docs/NFTMarket.md

 ### Return Values:

-- True if the user owns the NFT, false otherwise
+- `True`: if the user owns the NFT, false otherwise

 ## getSymbol